philipbergen/turtles/README.rst

 Because *you* create the image and write the script you have full control over each part and each stage.
+The framework is very lightweight and will not be in the way. stage.
 The framework is very lightweight and will not be in the way.

 Setup
 =====